 Engineering Parent-Child Serial Mapping for DSCSA Compliance

-Parent-Child Serial Mapping serves as the foundational data architecture that enables pharmaceutical manufacturers to satisfy Drug Supply Chain Security Act (DSCSA) interoperability mandates without mandating unit-level scanning at every downstream distribution node.
-By logically binding individual saleable unit identifiers (SGTINs) to their immediate case containers and subsequent palletized shipping units (SSCCs), organizations establish a verifiable aggregation hierarchy.
-This mapping transforms linear, scan-heavy traceability into a scalable, query-efficient directed graph.
-For trading partners, it enables rapid provenance verification, streamlined transaction history exchange, and precise recall execution.
-For serialization specialists, compliance officers, and Python automation engineers, implementing robust mapping pipelines is not an ancillary IT task—it is a compliance-critical control that directly dictates product release velocity, audit readiness, and supply chain continuity.
+Parent-child serial mapping is the data layer within Aggregation Hierarchy & Validation Workflows that lets pharmaceutical manufacturers satisfy Drug Supply Chain Security Act (DSCSA) interoperability mandates without forcing unit-level scanning at every downstream distribution node.
+By logically binding individual saleable-unit identifiers (SGTINs) to their immediate case containers and subsequent palletized shipping units (SSCCs), an organization establishes a verifiable containment hierarchy that turns linear, scan-heavy traceability into a query-efficient directed graph.
+For trading partners this enables rapid provenance verification, streamlined transaction history exchange, and precise recall execution; for serialization specialists, compliance officers, and Python automation engineers it is a compliance-critical control that directly dictates product release velocity, audit readiness, and supply chain continuity.

 Figure — Parent-child binding via an EPCIS AggregationEvent.